Multilingual Machine Translation with Large Language Models: Empirical Results and Analysis: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Fei Yuan and Zhenyu Wu for their support to this project.
+We would like to thank Fei Yuan, Zhenyu Wu, Yunzhe Lv for their support to this project.
 Shujian Huang is the corresponding author.
-This work is partially supported by National Science Foundation of China (No. 62376116, 62176120), the Liaoning Provincial Research Foundation for Basic Research (No. 2022-KF-26-02).
+This work is partially supported by National Science Foundation of China (No. 62376116, 62176120), the Liaoning Provincial Research Foundation for Basic Research (No. 2022-KF-26-02) and the research project of Nanjing University-China Mobile Joint Institute.

 \normalem